PaddlePaddle/PaddleSeg/README.md

 ![demo](./docs/images/cityscapes.gif)

 Welcome to PaddleSeg!
 PaddleSeg is an end-to-end image segmentation development kit developed based on [PaddlePaddle](https://www.paddlepaddle.org.cn), which covers a large number of high-quality segmentation models in different directions such as *high-performance* and *lightweight*.
-With the help of modular design, one can conveniently complete the entire image segmentation application from training to deployment through configuration calls or API calls.
+With the help of modular design, we provide two application methods: *Configuration Drive* and *API Calling*.
+So one can conveniently complete the entire image segmentation application from training to deployment through configuration calls or API calls.

 ## Core features